TDStrasser/Kookaberry-Reference-Guide/docs/source/kooka.rst

 This class exists only for the pre-defined instances (``button_a``, ``button_b``, ``button_c``, and ``button_d``)
 and cannot be used on GPIO pins.
-This is because the buttons are connected to one of the Kokkaberry co-processors and not the programmable microcomputer.
+This is because the buttons are connected to one of the **Kookaberry** co-processors and not the programmable microcomputer.

 Button Methods
 --------------